Lesson Times. Practise. Fees & Payment. Advice for Non-Musical Parents. Philosophy & Focus Lesson Times

-- Your piano needs to be tuned annually or when it is moved if it is an acoustic piano
+- Your piano needs to be tuned annually or when it is moved

 - Plan ahead when you will have your instrument serviced.
 School holidays are a peak time

-- If you are thinking about doing music exams, it’s a good idea to discuss the pros & cons with me well ahead of time if you can
+- If you are thinking about doing music exams, it’s a good idea to discuss the pros & cons with me well ahead of time

 - If the student is not doing exams, I will in general structure the work around the AMEB pathway.
 It’s simply a solid way to work, and gives a good track to follow